-This blog is the second in a series of three posts setting out the process for determining quotas for fish stocks.
+This blog is the second in a series of posts setting out the process for determining quotas for fish stocks.
 The three stages are set out in the diagram below.
 The first blog explained the process for issuing scientific advice on catch limits.
 This blog will explain how the EU and other coastal States agree a total allowable catch for shared stocks.

 What are the coastal State negotiations?